 The JCU Library has limited copies of all prescribed textbooks available for 2 day loans.

-The IT Help Desk provides Students with a first point of contact for all IT Services offered by ICT at JCU.
+The Student IT Essentials website provides students with a first point of contact for all IT Services offered by ICT at JCU.
 This provides consistent and efficient handling of general IT enquiries, service requests and fault reporting and facilitates in the rapid restoration of normal service to the JCU community.

 At JCU, all students are entitled to the best possible learning experience.

 The JCU Learning Centre offers online and face-to-face access to academic learning development.
 On this site you will find a wide range of self-help resources, information about workshops and how to request personalised advice.
 Whether you are looking for assistance with time management, mathematics, basic statistics, planning your assignment, editing your academic communication, The Learning Centre is your ‘one-stop-shop’ for academic learning development.

 Use our online contact form to enquire about Learning Centre services and resources, or to request help for a particular assignment or task.